vincentorback/clean-wordpress-admin/README.md

 Remove specific metaboxes from post-types.

 ### Profile fields
-Remove and add fields on the user profile page.
-Like contact information or the Biographical Info section.
+Remove fields from the user profile page, like contact information or the Biographical Info section.

 ### Roles
 Remove default roles.
 Remove capabilities to specific roles or users.